xxczaki/ing-autofill/README.md

 - Simple (a single file, <100 LOC, easy to understand)
 - Uses Manifest V3, with a minimal amount of permissions

+## How does it work?

+1. We create hidden inputs for both the username and the password, making sure password managers will see them and autofill accordingly.
+2. Once the hidden login input gets autofilled, we fill the actual login input click on the "Next" button.
+3. Once the hidden password input gets autofilled, we fill the actual masked password inputs accordingly and click on the final "Login" button.

 ## Supported password managers
 - 1Password
 - Bitwarden